hitoshi-watase/sercrod/docs/reference/directives/textContent.md

 The execution model for `*textContent` on one element can be summarized as:

-1. Nablla creates a new DOM element `el` corresponding to the template node.
+1. Sercrod creates a new DOM element `el` corresponding to the template node.

 2. It detects whether the element has any text directive: